AdamPetersPortfolio/UniversalMachine/README.md

                          to handle instruction cycles of high volumes.

-Departures from Design: Other than a few minor departures in syntax, we had
-                        one major addition to our initial design.
-We forgot that we needed a way to keep track of unmapped indices in our sequence that could be reused to save space in memory.
-Thus, we changed Mem_Seq to a struct internally containing a) the memory sequence alongside
-                        b) an auxiliary UArray that we programmed to be dynamic / resizable.

-                        This Array (called identifiers) would contain a list of the indices at which memory is unmapped.
-Thus every time a segment must be added, we first check the identifiers array to see if there are any open indices in memory that we can reuse - if not, we then continue to add an index in the memory sequence.
-We specifically self programmed a resizable UArray to avoid pointer chasing (which Hanson's data structures rely on heavily
-                        - drastically slowing runtime).

 ## Architecture of Universal Machine

         The general Architecture for Universal Machine is as follows: